MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/userconfig.md

 # userconfig

-This command lets you configure some personal settings regarding the types of notifications you get from MoonlightBot.
+This command lets you configure some personal settings regarding the types of notifications you get from MoonlightBot, and other prefrences regarding your experince with MoonlightBot.

 ## Required permissions